codio/site/source/docs/content/authoring/page-edit/edit-html.html.md

 full_width: true
 ---

+We do not recommend this setting unless you have very specific reasons.
+It is much harder to use and maintain than markdown but for those who want ultimate control over appearance it is a good option.

 ## Setting HTML
 You can specify that an individual page be authored using HTML from the content **Settings**.
-You will find the **Content type** dropdown where you can switch between HTML and Markdown.
+You will find the **Content type** dropdown where you can switch between HTML and markdown.

 ## CSS header and footer
 In order to style your content properly, you should use the **Edit HTML header** and **Edit HTML footer** settings.
 These can be found in the main **Settings** area on the **Global** tab.